Uspectacle/Draw-Youtube-Subs/README.md

 - Enter the adress of your zip in the notebook
 - Enter the adress of a picture in the notebook
 - Run
-- Oh what a beatifull background
+- Oh what a beautiful background